McDonald's: Menu

-McDonald's predominantly sells hamburgers, cheeseburgers, various types of chicken, chicken sandwiches, french fries, soft drinks, shakes, breakfast items, and desserts.
+McDonald's predominantly sells hamburgers, cheeseburgers, various types of chicken, chicken sandwiches, French fries, soft drinks, shakes, breakfast items, and desserts.
 In most markets, McDonald's offers salads and vegetarian items, wraps and other localized fare.
 On a seasonal basis, McDonald's offers the McRib sandwich.
 During March of each year, McDonald's offers a Shamrock Shake to honor Saint Patrick's Day.
 The company often introduces items temporarily or brings them back after long absences.

+McDonald's has offered the Happy Meal, a kids' meal, since June 1979, typically including a small toy or book packaged with the food.

 In addition, the chain also sells some items within the United States on a regional basis; for example, the Hatch Green Chile Double Cheeseburger, which is topped with New Mexico green chile, is only available in the southwestern state of New Mexico.

 In 2021, the company cut value meals and cheaper items from its menu as part of a focus on higher-priced items.

-McValue Meal Deal

-The McValue Meal, which has four items and was created in 2024.
-The meal deal is in the McValue menu and costs $5.
-It was created to be a budget friendly meal on the McValue menu.

 Health improvements

 When Steve Easterbrook became CEO of the company in 2015, McDonald's streamlined the menu which in the United States contained nearly 200 items.
 The company looked to introduce healthier options and removed high-fructose corn syrup from hamburger buns.
 The company removed artificial preservatives from Chicken McNuggets, replacing chicken skin, safflower oil and citric acid found in Chicken McNuggets with pea starch, rice starch, and powdered lemon juice.

-In September 2018, McDonald's USA announced that they no longer use artificial preservatives, flavors and colors entirely from seven classic burgers sold in the U.S., including the hamburger, cheeseburger, double cheeseburger, McDouble, Quarter Pounder with Cheese, double Quarter Pounder with Cheese and the Big Mac.
-Nevertheless, the pickles will still be made with an artificial preservative, although customers can choose to opt out of getting pickles with their burgers.
+In September 2018, McDonald's USA announced that they no longer use artificial preservatives, flavors and colors in seven classic burgers sold in the U.S., including the hamburger, cheeseburger, double cheeseburger, McDouble, Quarter Pounder with Cheese, double Quarter Pounder with Cheese and the Big Mac.
+The pickles will still be made with an artificial preservative, although customers can choose to opt out of getting pickles with their burgers.